 Because we don’t know exactly when or who created it for the first time, a direct line is difficult to draw from these events in history to the modern outdoor game capture the flag.
 However, the reference is clear: capture the flag, bring it to your side, and win.

 Historically, the majority of all military battles were fought during the day.
 This was particularly the case before the advent of gunpowder and electricity to lighten the field.
 Today, battles can be very effectively fought during the night, though.
 With Capture the Flag REDUX, the same is true today.
 While the group game has almost exclusively been played during the day for the past hundred or so years, Capture the Flag REDUX brings the game into the night realm for the first time.

 So the next time you play capture the flag game, remember the proud tradition that action represents.
 If you had your flag captured, you may have lost the battle, but you can still win the war!

-To purchase the glow in the dark Capture the Flag REDUX game, click on the amazon buy button below.
+To purchase the exciting glow in the dark Capture the Flag REDUX game, click on the amazon buy button below.

 Here are some more Capture the Flag articles you may enjoy reading: